ved93/data-science-interview-prep/statistics.md

 Q. Uber.Say you are given a random Bernoulli trial generator.
 How would you generate values from a standard normal distribution?

 A.

+---
+Q. What are MLE and MAP?
+What is the difference between the two?
+A.